 David G. Ritchie

-David has more than 15 years of experience handling a wide array of public sector Labor and Employment matters, now forming a significant portion of his practice.
-In addition, David practices Municipal Law, providing advice counsel to several small and mid-sized California cities and special districts; and is the City Attorney for the City of Chowchilla, California; Deputy City Attorney for the City of El Centro, California; and General Counsel to the Housing Authority of the County of Merced.
+David has almost 20 years of experience handling a wide array of public sector Labor and Employment matters, now forming a significant portion of his practice.
+In addition, David practices Municipal Law, providing advice counsel to the firms public agency clients.

-David is admitted to practice in all state courts in the State of California, and in the United States District Court for the Eastern District of California.
+David is admitted to practice in all state courts in the State of California, and in the United States District Court for the Eastern District and Northern District of California.

 Having graduated with an LL.M degree from Santa Clara University specializing in Intellectual Property Law, David was honored as a CALI award winner in the study of Remedies.
 Previous to that, he earned his Juris Doctorate from the University of Manitoba Law School in Winnipeg, Manitoba, Canada where he enjoyed two years on the Manitoba Law Journal as an Articles Editor and as the Journal’s Technical Editor.
 During his tenure at Manitoba, David served enthusiastically on the Curriculum Review Committee.